jens-koster/freeds-lab-databrickish/README.md

 # pipe-dreams
-The tfds data pipeline notebooks.
+The freeds data pipeline notebooks.
 This is also the lab for "doing things by the book".
 (Admittedly I don't keep this standard up on most of my projects.)

 * Poetry is used to manage the project